mozilla/fx36start/README.md

     cd fx36start
     svn checkout https://svn.mozilla.org/projects/l10n-misc/trunk/fx36start/locale/

+### Choosing a build version

+Specify a version to build in settings.py.
+Available versions are 'passive' and 'urgent'.
+'Passive' is the default.

 ### Generating output files

-Specify a version (passive or urgent) and an output directory (it shouldn't be the same directory as the repo) and allow a few seconds for the script to scrape Mozilla's FTP server.
+Specify an output directory (it shouldn't be the same directory as the repo) and allow a few seconds for the script to scrape Mozilla's FTP server.

-    ./generate.py --version passive --output-dir html
+    ./generate.py --output-dir html

 To delete the output dir before generating the output (careful!), use the --force option.

+    ./generate.py --output-dir html -f

+The build version can be overwritten with the --version command line argument.

-    ./generate.py --version passive --output-dir html -f
+    ./generate.py --version urgent --output-dir html -f

 ### Extracting .lang files